Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ “Beira, Queen of Winter“, Scottish Folk Tale

 Winter is coming!
-The goddess known as Cailleach (known as the Cailleach Bhéara or Bheur, Queen of Winter) is the embodiment of the dark mother, the divine hag or the old woman crone entity.
+The goddess known as Cailleach (known as the Cailleach Bhéara or Bheur, Queen of Winter) is the embodiment of the dark mother, the divine hag, or the old woman crone entity.
 She appears in the late fall, as the earth is dying, as the bringer of storms.
-She is credited with making numerous mountains and large hills, which are said to have been formed when she was striding across the land and accidentally dropped rocks from her creel or wicker basket.
-In other cases she is said to have built the mountains intentionally, to serve as her stepping stones.
+She is credited with making the numerous mountains and large hills in the Scottish landscape, which are said to have been formed when she was striding across the land and accidentally dropped rocks from her creel or wicker basket.
+In other legends she is said to have built the mountains intentionally, to serve as her stepping stones.
 On the west coast of Scotland, the Cailleach ushers in winter by washing her great plaid in the Gulf of Corryvreckan.
-This process is said to take three days, during which the roar of the coming tempest can heard from miles away.
+This process is said to take three days, during which the roar of coming tempests can heard from miles away.
 When she is finished, her plaid is pure white and snow covers the land. ❄️ 🌨️ ❄️

 The Cailleach Bheur, the Witch of Winter, also known as the Blue Hag, is a feminine spirit said to inhabit parts of the Scottish Highlands.
 Cailleach rules the dark half of the year, from Samhain to Beltane, while her young and fresh counterpart, Brighid or Bride, is the queen of the summer months.

 Reborn every All Hallows Eve, she returns to bring the winter and the winter snows.
 She carries a magical staff, which freezes the ground with every tap.
 She is also guardian to animals, particularly the deer and the wolf, and returns to the earth by turning back into stone on Beltane Eve.
 Her sacred trees are the holly and the gorse bush, under which she traditionally throws her staff before turning to stone.